Penrose-Library/PenroseLibrary-Web/content/announcement.md

-Penrose Library and printing services are open for our normal hours during the break.
-Library and Archives are open only to current faculty, student, and staff.
+Both the library and archives are only open to current faculty, student, and staff because of local health conditions.
+Swipe access with a Whitman ID required.